khajjayamteja/portfolio/Readme.txt

 This is my Personal Portfolio.
-Used the Bootsrap and html, css and JavaScript.
+Used the Bootsrap and html, css and JavaScript, BootStrap.